-Aims, with 90.438, to provide an introduction to principal areas of commercial law of relevance to legal practice.
-Topics: 1. the law on sale of goods; 2. an introduction to consumer protection; 3. an introduction to the law on consumer credit, including policy problems raised by current law on debt recovery.
+Ams, with 90.438, to provide an introduction to principal areas of commercial law of refevance to legal practice.
+Topics: 1, the law on sale of goods.
+2, an introduction to consumer protection: 3, an introduction to the law on consumer credit, including policy problems raised by current law on debt recovery.

 Students wishing to complete an introductory study of commercial law are advised to take 90.438.
 More advanced study of consumer protection is available in 90.439.
-Other areas of commercial law are dealt with in 90.480 and 90.451.
+Other areas of commercial law are dealt with in 90.451 and 90.480.

-Students who have completed 90.431 are not permitted to take this subject for credit.
+Students who have completed 90 431 are not permitted to take this subject for credit.

-90.438 Commercial Law B S1 S2 Hpw4 C3
+90.438 Commercial Law B

-Aims, with 90.437, to provide an introduction to principal areas of commercial law of relevance to legal practice.
-Topics: 1. bankruptcy, including the doctrine of relation back and voidable preferences.
-Bankruptcy is studied separately, though there is also some reference to the law of bankruptcy in the context of the study of secured transactions; 2. negotiable instruments, including a study of commercial bills against the background of a description of the operation of the commercial bills and money markets; 3. secured transactions.
+Aims, with 90.437, to provide an introduction to principal areas of commercial law of refevance to legal practice.
+Topics: 1. bankrupicy, including the doctrine of relation back and voidable preferences.
+Bankrupicy is studied separately, though there is also some reference to the law of bankrupicy in the context of the study of secured transactions.
+2. negolable instruments, including a study of commercial bills against the background of a description of the operation of the commercial bills and money markets.
+3. secured transactions.
 Students are introduced to the law on securities over personal property including priorities.
 Reference is made to credit arrangements in use in the distribution and sale of goods and services.

-Students wishing to complete an introductory study of commercial law are advised to take 90.437.
+Students wishing to complete an introductory study of commercial law are advised to take \$0.437.
 Further study of negotiable instruments is included in 90.480.
-Other areas of commercial law are doalt with in 90.439 and 90.451.
+Other areas of commercial law are dealt with in 90.439 and 90.451.

 Students who have completed 90.432 are not permitted to take this subject for credit.

-90.439 Consumer Protection Law S1 Hpw4 C3
+90.439 Consumer Protection Law

 Legislative strategies for the protection of consumers and the effect of this legislation upon marketers.
-The following protective strategies: regulation of consumer contracts; the imposition of informational requirements on persons dealing with consumers; the promulgation of standards with which goods and services have to comply; the licensing of persons dealing with consumers; the establishment of statutory funds against which consumers can claim; the creation of consumer tribunals and the establishment of consumer protection bureaux.
-Students who have completed 90.436 are not permitted to take this subject for credit.
+The following protective strategies are considered: regulation of consumer contracts the imposition of informational requirements on persons dealing with consumers; the promulgation of standards with which goods and services have to comply; the licensing of persons dealing with consumers; the establishment of statutory funds against which consumers can claim; the creation of consumer tribunals and the establishment of consumer protection bureaux.

+Students who have completed 90.436 are not cermitted to take this subject for credit.